Camp Kefli: K-8th Grade Summer Camp

 Online Registration Form | Letter from the Camp Director | General Camp Kefli Information

 5 Units at Camp Kefli | Dates & Fees | Details & Policies | Weekly Unit Schedules| Staff Application

 Note for non-members: When registering online, please create a “guest account” and add your children to your profile in order to proceed.
 Questions?
 Please call (925) 283-8575.

 The name Kefli comes from a Hebrew expression used by Israeli youth, Ayzeh Kef Li– “I’m having a great time.”
 The name Camp Kefli reflects our spirit of informal, well-structured summer fun infused with a strong sense of Jewish community.

-For two weeks in late August, each morning is filled with the dynamic spirit of Temple Isaiah’s Camp Kefli.
+For two weeks in early August, each morning is filled with the dynamic spirit of Temple Isaiah’s Camp Kefli.
 At Kefli, the day begins with excitement and anticipation.
 The Camp Kefli staff leads a wide range of programs that are appropriate to each age group from Kindergarten through 8th grade, filling our two one-week sessions with fun.
 Some programs utilize the wonderful Temple Isaiah facility while others take place off site.
 We offer creative theme days and adventures that enrich and delight our campers.
-During the summer of 2013 Camp Kefli will run for two one-week sessions from August 12th through 16th and August 19th through 23rd.
+During the summer of 2017 Camp Kefli will run for two one-week sessions from July 31st - August 4th and August 7th - 11th.

 Welcome to Camp Kefli

 Judaism Comes Alive…